| Title: | Generate test matrices |

 number of rows of the matrix. |

-H[i,j] = alpha^(i-j+1)
+H[i,j] = alpha^(i-j+1).

-chow(n, alpha = 1, delta = 0)
+chow(n, alpha = 1, delta = 0)chow(n, alpha = 1, delta = 0)

 n |